Author: Dr. Athanasios Pallis

 - Luxury cruises are defined by the highest quality and personalized service offered on luxury cruise ships and ashore to exotic as well as more exclusive ports.
 Expensive compared to the rest of the industry, luxury lines deliver value by offering more inclusive pricing than other cruise lines and opportunities to travel to exotic and less common destinations on medium-sized or small spacious vessels.
 Its market share stands at approximately 2-4% of the cruise market.

 - Specialty cruises focus on a destination niche or a unique cruising style, including expedition-style cruises, sailing ships, and a growing number of river cruises.
 They offer long itineraries and visit some of the world’s most remote and unspoiled places (such as Antarctica and the Arctic) to offer a unique experience that guests find educational and adventurous.
-The market share of this market share is approximately 3%.
+Their market share is approximately 3%.

 The Caribbean has been the dominant deployment market of the cruise industry since its inception, but the Mediterranean cruise market has grown substantially in recent years.
-The Caribbean and the Mediterranean are complementary markets because the Caribbean is dominantly serviced during the winter while the Mediterranean experiences a summer peak season.
-An important factor behind the popularity of both the Caribbean and Mediterranean is that the distances between port calls are relatively short and involve a wide variety of cultural experiences.
-Both markets offer a variety of cultures in close proximity and are thus ideally suited.
+The Caribbean and the Mediterranean are complementary markets because the Caribbean is predominantly serviced during the winter while the Mediterranean experiences a summer peak season.
+An important factor behind the popularity of both the Caribbean and Mediterranean is that the distances between port calls are relatively short and they involve a wide variety of cultural experiences.
+Both markets offer a variety of cultures in close proximity.
 Furthermore, strong niche markets have developed, focusing on history (Hanseatic cities in northern Europe) or natural amenities (Alaska).
-Asia is the rising cruise market of the 20th century, with China standing the epicenter of the growth.
-In the early 2020s, there are signs that cruise shipping started exploring the potential of Middle East destinations.
+Asia is the rising cruise market of the 20th century, with China standing at the epicenter of growth.

-Two distinctive markets exist in Europe, as vessels are deployed either at the Mediterranean and its adjoining seas or at the North European market.
-The Mediterranean and its adjoining seas stand as the biggest region of the two, being the region hosts 16% of the deployed cruise fleet.
-Within the on-going globalization of the cruise industry, this is the region of the world that has grown faster of all during the first fifteen years of the 21st century, which emerged as the second most popular cruise destination worldwide.
-Yet, this is also the region where growth trends in several countries evaporated in recent years, affected by the geopolitical turmoil and tensions.
+Two distinctive markets exist in Europe, as vessels are deployed either in the Mediterranean and its adjoining seas or in the North European market.
+The Mediterranean and its adjoining seas stand as the bigger region of the two, hosting 16% of the deployed cruise fleet.
+Within the ongoing globalization of the cruise industry, this is the region of the world that has grown the fastest during the first 15 years of the 21st century, emerging as the second most popular cruise destination worldwide.
+Yet, this is also the region where growth trends in several countries evaporated in recent years, affected by geopolitical turmoil and tensions.
 The Mediterranean and its adjoining seas are operationally divided into four regional cruise markets.
 These are (i) West Med; (ii) Adriatic Sea; (iii) East Med; and (iv) the Black Sea.
 The North European market ranks as the third biggest cruise market globally, hosting approximately 11% of the globally deployed cruise vessel capacity.
 It is also divided into four different sub-markets: (i) Atlantic Europe; (ii) The UK and Ireland; (iii) Iceland, Norway, and Feroes; and (d) Baltic Sea.

 The Asian market, in particular China, has experienced the most growth in recent years.
-Within the 2010s, the number of ships deployed in Asia grew, operating days expanded, and passenger capacity almost tripled, reaching in 2019 a double-digit share for the first time (10%).
-Increased capacity deployment, combined with the opening of sales offices by many cruise lines in China, Hong Kong, Korea, Singapore, and Taiwan, resulted in a growth of cruise activities from 1.3 million in 2012 to almost four million in 2019.
+In the 2010s, the number of ships deployed in Asia grew, operating days expanded, and passenger capacity almost tripled, reaching a double-digit share for the first time (10%) in 2019.
+Increased capacity deployment, combined with the opening of sales offices by many cruise lines in China, Hong Kong, Korea, Singapore, and Taiwan, resulted in a growth of cruise passengers from 1.3 million in 2012 to almost 4 million in 2019.
 Beyond China, the destinations with the most significant growth in total port calls were Japan, and Thailand with port calls also growing in Hong Kong, Taiwan, and the Philippines.
-The increase is mainly based on the number of Chinese cruise passengers, which surpasses all Asian markets combined.
-Asia is quickly progressed to a region that almost equals the Med in passenger capacity deployment.
+The increase is mainly based on Chinese cruise passengers, which surpasses all Asian markets combined.
+Asia is quickly becoming a region that almost equals the Mediterranean in passenger capacity deployment.

-The type of vessels deployed and the length of the offered hint at the peculiarities of the Asian cruise market.
+The type of vessels deployed and the length of the offered cruise hint at the peculiarities of the Asian cruise market.
 Large and mega-ships offering cruises in Asia are seasonally operated.
 Middle-size and small-size ships are most common, as short cruises dominate.
-The peculiarities result from the geographical features and the cultural differences of this market comparing to the ones that cruise developed in recent times.
+The peculiarities result from the geographical features and the cultural differences of this market compared to others that have developed in recent times.
 First, the very short, or short, distances between calling ports and destinations available in the Caribbean, the Mediterranean, and the rest of the European market are not present.
-To combine destinations of interest, or broader geographical parts distances are longer and a full day, or more, at sea might be an essential itinerary feature.
+To combine destinations of interest, or broader geographical parts distances have to be longer and a full day, or more, at sea might be an essential itinerary feature.
 Also, shorter vacations are most common, as people have limited vacation entitlement.
-Concerning the cultural dimension, cruises in Asia tend to offer different onboard amenities.
+As for the cultural dimension, cruises in Asia tend to offer different onboard amenities.
 For example, casinos and more extended luxury shopping are high in the agendas of people taking a cruise in the region.
 Still, they might not be prioritized by those opting for a cruise in other parts of the world.

 Long-term, China remains a bullish market.
 However, this is not an unchallenged process.
 The expansion requires port infrastructure development, which is associated with several financial and non-financial tests.
-The former ones have been faced with success, as the state and private investors in several destinations in China (i.e., Shanghai), Hong-Kong, and not least the broader region (Singapore, Busan, etc.), have developed modern terminals serving the needs of cruise lines.
+The former have met with success, as state and private investors in several destinations in China (i.e., Shanghai), Hong Kong, and not least the broader region (Singapore, Busan, etc.), have developed modern terminals serving the needs of cruise lines.
 Issues such as terminal locations and development choices have been subject to social and political controversies in the absence of relevant culture.
-In contrast, some of the newly built cruise terminals are remarkably big in size and capacity, raising concerns that they stand as prestige investments with rather limited potential utilization.
+In contrast, some of the newly built cruise terminals are remarkably large in size and capacity, raising concerns that they stand as prestige investments with rather limited potential utilization.
 Supply concerns, a lack of destinations to sail short cruises to, price wars, and geopolitical tensions, such as issues involving North Korea and Taiwan, are undermining growth potential.
-That said, Singapore, Taiwan, Malaysia, and the Philippines, are where more cruise capacity has found its way, counterbalancing any downtrends.
+That said, Singapore, Taiwan, Malaysia, and the Philippines, are where more cruise capacity has been deployed, counterbalancing any downtrends.

 Other regions of the world continue to provide smaller yet important markets for cruise shipping.
 The overall changes in these smaller markets are in response to market capacity and geopolitical events.
 South America, meaning mainly Brazil, has been a smaller market, which is recovering from stagnation, yet hampered by poor infrastructure and high port costs.
-The Australian market is included in the most traditional market, given its presence in the earlier days of modern cruising.
-The willingness of Australians to cruise is not irrelevant to this presence.
-Australia hosts more than one million cruise passengers in a country with a total population of 24 million.
+The Australian market has been active since the earlier days of modern cruising and hosts more than 1 million cruise passengers in a country with a total population of 24 million.
 This has already given Australia the highest market penetration in the world.
 Africa is slowly coming into the picture, with cruise lines exploring options in several parts of the continent and ports and destinations expressing an interest in developing effective strategies to accommodate cruise calls.

 Cruise port regions have their own internal dynamics, such as for the Mediterranean.
 The volatility of the sub-market shares, particularly the West Med, the East Med, and the Adriatic, has characterized the growth of cruising in the region.
 Short-term volatility in traffic and shifting of shares generate concerns for the cruise lines.
 On the one hand, both these trends might be justified because cruise lines continuously renew their itineraries.
 On the other hand, these trends might happen because some of the ports might have reached the stage to adjust facilities and services offered to new types of vessels deployed before gaining more calls.

-Beyond the presence of a port capable of hosting efficiently and effectively a cruise call, factors affecting deployment patterns include:
+Beyond the presence of a port capable of hosting a cruise call efficiently and effectively, factors affecting deployment patterns include: